dmbarbour/glas/docs/GlasObject.md

 ### Basic Data

 Glas data is binary trees.
-We could distinguish basic tree types as leaves, stems, and branches.
+Glas Object distinguishes leaves, stems, and branches.

-* *leaf* - tree node with no children.
+* *leaf* - a terminal node in the tree.
-* *stem* - a sequence of tree nodes having exactly one child.
+* *stem* - a tree node with one child.
-* *branch* - tree node with two children. header is followed by offset to right child, then immediately by left child.
+* *branch* - a tree node with two children.

 Glas Object uses stems heavily to encode bitstrings.
 Numbers, symbols, etc. are encoded into as bitstrings.
 Thus, compaction of stems is essential.
 Additionally, we could save some bytes (one byte per symbol, number, or branch within a radix tree) by merging stem-leaf and stem-branch.

-The proposed encoding for Basic Nodes consumes 96 header types:
+The proposed encoding for Basic Nodes consumes 96 header types, and supports flexible encoding of large bitstring fragments.

-        ttt0 abc1 - 3 bits in header (H3)
+        ttt0 abc1 - 3 stem bits in header (H3)
-        ttt0 ab10 - 2 bits in header (H2)
+        ttt0 ab10 - 2 stem bits in header (H2)
-        ttt0 a100 - 1 bits in header (H1)
+        ttt0 a100 - 1 stem bits in header (H1)
-        ttt0 1000 - 0 bits in header (H0)
+        ttt0 1000 - 0 stem bits in header (H0)

+        ttt0 0000 . (length) . (offset to bytes) - large stem
+            exact multiple of 8 bits
+            stem sharing is feasible

-        ttt1 fnnn .
-(Bytes) - PBC
+        ttt1 fnnn . (bytes) - medium stem
-            f - full (1) or partial (0) first byte
+            f - full or partial first byte (0 - partial)
-            nnn - 1-8 byte.
+            nnn - 1-8 bytes

-        ttt0 0000 . ofnn nnnn .
-(Bytes or Offset) - Extended PBC
-            o - offset (1) or inline path bytes (0)
-            f - full (1) or partial (0) first byte
-            nn nnnn - 1-64 bytes.

-        partial byte: (1 to 7 bits)
+        partial first byte - encodes 1 to 7 bits
-            abcdefg1 - 7 bits (msb first)
+            abcdefg1 - 7 bits
             abcdef10 - 6 bits
             ...
             a1000000 - 1 bits